sky-uk/what-bump/README.md

 the previous revision is (we assume you have it tagged and know enough `bash` magic to do it) and what the current version is (ditto).

+## Installation

+The easiest way to get `what-bump` is installing it using [cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html), with the following command:

+    cargo install what-bump

+If you prefer Docker, there is an official image on dockerhub: https://hub.docker.com/r/albx79/what-bump

 ## Usage

 Just type